PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 The committee is responsible for quarterly hearing of OCC’s financial operations, advising the best practice of raising and spending the money, and compliance of any financial regulations for NPO.

+### Committee Members:

-Ming Brink,
+Ming Brink

-Xiaohui Chen,
+Xiaohui Chen

-Hui Du,
+Hui Du

-Ge Liu,
+Ge Liu

-Guangchao Zhang,
+Guangchao Zhang

-Liwen Zhang,
+Liwen Zhang

 Hongcheng Zhao

 # Victoria Ren Scholarship